-A risk factor is anything that affects your chance of getting a disease such as cancer.
+A risk factor is anything that raises your chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, like smoking, can be changed.
+Some risk factors, like smoking or sun exposure, can be changed.
 Others, like a person’s age or family history, can’t be changed.

 Some of these, like pregnancy, birth control pills, and the use of an intrauterine device are linked to a lower risk of endometrial cancer, while many are linked to a higher risk.
-These factors and how they affect endometrial cancer risk are discussed in more detail below.
+These factors and how they affect endometrial cancer risk are covered in more detail below.

 A woman's hormone balance plays a part in the development of most endometrial cancers.
 Many of the risk factors for endometrial cancer affect estrogen levels.
 Before menopause, the ovaries are the major source of the 2 main types of female hormones -- estrogen and progesterone.